 Amazonian Manatee Rescue Center, Iquitos

 The Amazonian Manatee (Trichechus inunguis) is a freshwater species of manatee which inhabits the Amazon basin.
 Its habitat includes Brazil, Peru, Colombia, Ecuador, Guyana and Venezuela.
 A must-see before or after taking any Amazon River cruise into the Pacaya-Samiria National Park, or surrounding area, is the Amazonian Manatee Rescue Center.
-The center is located approximately twenty minutes from the center of Iquitos, at Kilometer 4.5 of the main highway.
 The center’s main focus is in caring for and releasing young manatees back into their natural habitat, often in Pacaya-Samiria, where they stand the best chance of survival, thanks to the park’s remoteness and protected status.

 How the Manatee Rescue Center Helps: